akshxyjagtap/ML-Projects/NETFLIX/README.md

 ps.
-As github does not renders all visualisation and  dashboards kind view project and sometimes fails to load load kindlu open using external nb viewer [NB VIEWER][NB VIEWER]
+As github does not renders all visualisation and  dashboards and sometimes fails to load kindly open using external nb viewer [NB VIEWER][NB VIEWER]